JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 <br/>
 <br/>

-In that example, we created the two mocked interfaces we needed to create and effectively test the `Controller`.
+In that example, we created the two mocked interfaces we needed to create and, effectively tested the `Controller`.
 Because of the mocks, we were able to verify the functionality of the Controller without testing the functionality of the `DataStore` or the `Logger`.
 The actual implementations of those will get tested in isolation.

 Now, you may have noticed that there was a bit of configuration code required to run those tests.
 And I told you that mocking _reduces_ the amount of test configuration we need to write.